 Today is all about getting photos of Arches National Park.
 We will begin with a sunrise shot at the impressive Landscape Arch.
 Stretching 290 feet across, Landscape Arch is the largest natural span in the Western Hemisphere and this thin sliver of free standing rock is a sight to behold as it seems to defy gravity.
 After our morning shoot, we will again adjourn to our hotel for breakfast and a morning off.
 We will then have a mid afternoon start to head back into Arches National Park, this time to shoot Delicate Arch at sunset.
 The arch is 1.5 miles from the road, so we will have to hike in all of our equipment over a moderate trail of slickrock.
 Bring a headlamp, as typically the best views of this magical location are after the sun has just dipped below the horizon, lighting up the La Sal mountain range in the background.

 This morning we will get up early again to go shoot another angle from the Islands in the Sky plateau, but this time from nearby Dead Horse Point State Park.
 Photographers will delight in seeing the results in their screens as light plays off the vast canyon landscape below, casting shadows and rays of sunshine across the open expanse of rock carved by the Colorado River.
-As the golden light fades and gives way to the harsh light of midday in Southern Utah, we will make our way back to Grand Junction to say our goodbyes and bask in the glow of another wonderful trip full of even more wonderful images.
+As the golden light fades and gives way to the harsh light of midday in Southern Utah, we will make our way back to Moab to say our goodbyes and bask in the glow of another wonderful trip full of even more wonderful images.

 Please Note: Please note that the exact sequence of the itineraries on all photography trips will be based on weather and lighting conditions.
 The goal on these trips is to make sure we are at the right place at the right time for the perfect light on our subjects.
 Also, itineraries can change for a variety of other circumstances including floods, forest fires, national park closures, road closures and more.